tomphp/climbing-the-pyramid/climbing_the_pyramid.md

 Therefore, we can drive the creation of the user interface by **climbing up the pyramid one level** to create an E2E test.

-This E2E looks like this:
+This E2E test looks like this:

 ```php
 public function test_paying_wages_for_a_week_via_the_UI()